 Appealing Against an Academic Result

 If you are unhappy with the mark for any assessed work there is a university appeals procedure to challenge your result.
-For a downloadable information guide outlining your options and explaining the university’s procedureof this, click here
+For a downloadable information guide outlining your options and explaining the university’s procedure, click here

 Thinking about asking for a re-mark?